rutura/learnqt/index.md

 description : Clear, up front Courses and books on Qt.
 We have made it our business to provide the best online learning resources for Qt, C++ and QML Development.
 banner: /assets/img/bgqt.webp

-button_video: On Demand Video Courses
+button_video: On Demand Video courses
 button_video_link: '/courses/'
 button_book: Books on Qt, C++ and QML
 button_book_link: '/books/'

 courses:
- title: Featured Courses
+ title: Featured courses
  description: Our video courses span a range of topics revolving around Qt, C++, QML, Python and the tooling ecosystem around these technologies.
  display: 3
  button: Explore All Courses